 Since inception, we have experienced negative cash flows from operations.
 We have financed our operations primarily through sales of equity-related securities.
-At December 31 2014, our accumulated deficit since inception was approximately \$4,427,000.
+In addition, the majority of the costs of the dermatomyositis and systemic lupus erythematosus clinical trials are being funded by NIH grants and our cystic fibrosis clinical trial is being partially funded by a \$5 million award from the Cystic Fibrosis Foundation Trust.
+At December 31, 2015, our accumulated deficit since inception was approximately \$13,278,000.

-At December 31, 2014, we had total current assets of approximately \$6,533,000 and current liabilities of approximately \$738,000 resulting in working capital of \$5,795,000.
-At December 31, 2014, we had total assets of approximately \$6,601,000 and total liabilities of approximately \$738,000, resulting in a stockholders' equity of \$5,863,000.
+At December 31, 2015, we had total current assets of approximately \$12,715,000 and current liabilities of approximately \$3,630,000 resulting in working capital of \$9,085,000.
+At December 31, 2015, we had total assets of approximately \$12,875,000 and total liabilities of approximately \$3,890,000, resulting in a stockholders' equity of \$8,985,000.

-Net cash used in operating activities for the year ended December 31, 2014 was approximately \$2,361,000, which includes cash used from a net loss of \$2,540,000, \$268,000 used from decrease in prepaid expenses, non-cash expenses of \$43,000, and \$356,000 of cash provided from a net decrease in accounts payable and accrued expenses.
+Net cash used in operating activities for the year ended December 31, 2015 was approximately \$4,647,000, which includes a net loss of \$8,851,000, non-cash expenses of \$1,195,000, and \$3,008,000 of cash provided from a change in net working capital items.

-Cash used in investing activities for the year ended December 31, 2014 totaled approximately \$64,000 for the purchase of property and equipment.
+Cash used in investing activities for the year ended December 31, 2015 totaled approximately \$114,000 for the purchase of property and equipment.

-Cash provided from financing activities for the year ended December 31, 2014 totaled approximately \$8,385,000 from the issuance of common stock and warrants.
+Cash provided from financing activities for the year ended December 31, 2015 totaled approximately \$10,837,000 primarily from the issuance of common stock and warrants.

-At December 31, 2014, we had total debt outstanding of approximately \$144,000, which matures and is payable in 2015.
+At December 31, 2015, we had total debt outstanding of approximately \$162,000, which matures and is payable in the third quarter of 2016.

-At December 31, 2014, we had a cash balance of \$6,262,000.
-We expect our current cash on hand to be sufficient to meet our operating and capital requirements through at least December 2015.
-We will need to raise significant additional capital to fund the clinical trials for Resunab.
+At December 31, 2015, we had a cash balance of approximately \$12,338,000.
+We expect our current cash on hand to be sufficient to meet our operating and capital requirements into the fourth quarter of 2016.
+We will need to raise significant additional capital to continue to fund operations and the clinical trials for Resunab.
 We may seek to sell common or preferred equity or convertible debt securities, enter into a credit facility or another form of third-party funding, or seek other debt financing.
+In addition, we may seek to raise cash through collaborative agreements or from government grants.
 The sale of equity and convertible debt securities may result in dilution to our stockholders and those securities may have rights senior to those of our common shares.
 If we raise additional funds through the issuance of preferred stock, convertible debt securities or other debt financing, these securities or other debt could contain covenants that would restrict our operations.
 Any other third-party funding arrangement could require us to relinquish valuable rights.

 The source, timing and availability of any future financing will depend principally upon market conditions, and, more specifically, on the progress of our clinical development programs.
 Funding may not be available when needed, at all, or on terms acceptable to us.
-Lack of necessary funds may require us, among other things, to delay, scale back or eliminate some or all of our planned clinical trials.
+Lack of necessary funds may require us, among other things, to delay, scale back or eliminate expenses including some or all of our planned clinical trials.